Chernobyl Opens a Solar Power Plant Feet from the Site of Its Infamous Nuclear Disaster

-A new solar-electric plant has opened in what might seem like an ironic location: about 300 feet from the remains of the Chernobyl nuclear power plant, which suffered a meltdown in 1986, ultimately killing thousands of people and spreading radiation across Europe and Russia.
+A new solar-electric farm has opened in what might seem like an ironic location: about 300 feet from the remains of the Chernobyl nuclear power plant, which suffered a meltdown in 1986, a disaster that ultimately killed thousands of people and spread radiation across Europe and Russia.

 But it’s symbolic, rather than ironic.
 Following the breakup of the Soviet Union, an independent Ukraine inherited Chernobyl’s aftermath.
 Despite the meltdown, the nuclear plant’s other reactors continued to generate power through 2000.